pauldub/luvit-dnode/README.md

 - No support for links (yet).
 - ~~Server doesn't see client functions.~~ This should now be working correctly now, it was a problem in `lib/dnode/server.lua` and the way the handling queue was used.
-- Cannot pipe dnodes to each other yet (using `dnode:new`), I don't know exactly why but it might be due to missing parts or messages going to the `handling_queue` and staying there.
+- ~~Cannot pipe dnodes to each other yet (using `dnode:new`), I don't know exactly why but it might be due to missing parts or messages going to the `handling_queue` and staying there.~~ This should be fine too by now.